Get all the latest data for Thailand?

 Which amenities increase rent the most in Thailand?

-The top five amenities that increase rent the most in Thailand are walk-to-BTS or MRT access, parking with strong building security, a gym and pool in the building, good soundproofing with a high floor and view, and pet-friendly policies.
+The five amenities that increase rent the most in Thailand are BTS or MRT walkability, sea view or beach access, strong building facilities, pet-friendly rules and international-school access.

 In our property pack covering the real estate market in Thailand, we cover what are the best investments a landlord can make.